Extraversion and introversion

-The traits of extraversion (also spelled extroversion) and introversion are a central dimension in some human personality theories.
-The terms introversion and extraversion were introduced into psychology by Carl Jung, although both the popular understanding and current psychological usage vary.
-Extraversion tends to be manifested in outgoing, talkative, energetic behavior, whereas introversion is manifested in more reflective and reserved behavior.
+Extraversion and introversion are a central trait dimension in human personality theory.
+The terms were introduced into psychology by Carl Jung, though both the popular understanding and current psychological usage are not the same as Jung's original concept.
+Extraversion (also spelled extroversion) is typically associated with sociability, talkativeness, and high energy, while introversion is linked to introspection, reserve, and a preference for solitary activities.
 Jung defined introversion as an "attitude-type characterised by orientation in life through subjective psychic contents", and extraversion as "an attitude-type characterised by concentration of interest on the external object".

-Extraversion and introversion are typically viewed as a single continuum, so to be higher in one necessitates being lower in the other.
-Jung provides a different perspective and suggests that everyone has both an extraverted side and an introverted side, with one being more dominant than the other.
+While often presented as opposite ends of a single continuum, many personality theorists, such as Carl Jung, have suggested that most individuals possesses elements of both traits, with one being more dominant.
 Virtually all comprehensive models of personality include these concepts in various forms.
 Examples include the Big Five model, Jung's analytical psychology, Hans Eysenck's three-factor model, Raymond Cattell's 16 personality factors, the Minnesota Multiphasic Personality Inventory, and the Myers–Briggs Type Indicator.